LesFerch/WinSetView/Manual.md

 For example, with the *Pictures* folder type set to large icons and this option *checked*, with *Details* selected, you will see Large icons when you browse to Pictures in Explorer, but you will see a Details view in and Open and Save dialogs in applications such as MSPaint.

+If you want your Open and Save dialog views to match your File Explorer browsing views, be sure to _uncheck_ this option.

 \
 **Set view for "This PC"**